-- You turn duplexing OFF at the console of your Infoprint 70.
-Then, you submit a job to your Infoprint 70 through Infoprint Manager.
+- You turn duplexing OFF at the console of your Infoprint 45.
+Then, you submit a job to your Infoprint 45 through Infoprint Manager.
 The job uses a formdef that requests duplex printing.
 The sides attributes on the document, default document, and actual destination are set to Use printer default. - Infoprint Manager looks at the sides attribute on the document, and considers it "not set," so it looks at the formdef.
 The job prints duplex. - You turn duplexing OFF at the console of your Infoprint 70.
 Then, you use Infoprint Submit to send a job with Sides set to duplex, and don't use a formdef.
 The sides attributes on the default document is set to Use printer default and on the actual destination is set to 1. - Infoprint Manager looks at the sides attribute on the document, and sees that Submit set it to 2.
 Infoprint Manager ignores all of the other values and the job prints duplex.

-For additional information about the sides attribute, refer to the Infoprint Manager: Reference, Chapter 7, Actual Destination and Document attributes.
+For additional information about the sides attribute, refer to the Infoprint Manager: Reference, Chapter 10, "Attributes for documents and default documents."